clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		# systemctl | grep vnc

-	Below is an example of 2 VNC sessions that were successfully started for users `vnc-user-b` with display ID 5 and `vnc-user-c` with display ID 6.
+	The example below shows 2 VNC sessions that were successfully started for users `vnc-user-b` with display ID 5 and `vnc-user-c` with display ID 6.

 	.. code-block:: console